jeroen66124/jeroen66124.github.io/_posts/2023-04-12-remote-gaming-setup-steam-link-playnite.md

   alt: Steam Link on Raspberry Pi used for Remote Gaming
 ---

-> This guide can also be applied to an Android TV instead of the Raspberry Pi {: .prompt-tip }
+> This guide can also be applied to an Android / Apple TV instead of the Raspberry Pi, install the Steam Link app from the [Play Store](https://play.google.com/store/apps/details?id=com.valvesoftware.steamlink) or [App Store](https://apps.apple.com/app/steam-link/id1246969117)

 ## Introduction